 “‘You goddamn honkies are all the same.’
 By this time he’d opened a new bottle of tequila and was quaffing it down….He sliced the grapefruit into quarters…then into eighths…then sixteenths…then he began slashing aimlessly at the residue.”

 “One day in winter, as I came home, my mother, seeing that I was cold, suggested that, contrary to my habit, I have a little tea.
 I refused at first and then, I do not know why, changed my mind.
 She sent for one of those squat, plump cakes called petites madeleines…”

 This unique book covers fifty photographs paired with the text from the book that inspired its creation.
-I am certainly curious to see inside the rest of the photos like the seductive cupcakes from “The Corrections”, plus all Interesting food facts and entertaining anecdotes about the authors, their work, and their culinary predilections which complete this charming book and is sure to wet the appetites of lovers of great literature and food.
-The book can be ordered on Amazon.
+I am certainly curious to see inside the rest of the photos like the seductive cupcakes from “The Corrections”.
+It also includes interesting food facts and entertaining anecdotes about the authors, their work, and their culinary predilections which complete this charming book.

 The book is sure to wet the appetites of lovers of great literature and food.
 You can order it on Amazon.

 I’ll have the avocado and crabmeat salad for starters, then the creamy chowder accompanied by some melted cheese toast, and finish off with some tea and madeleines for a perfect literary meal.